-The Analytics & Data Science: Data Science option at UNH molds future leaders in the growing data revolution, crucial amid the global rise in data-driven advancements.
+The B.S. in Data Science at UNH molds future leaders in the growing data revolution, crucial amid the global rise in data-driven advancements.
 Here, you’ll acquire advanced technical skills in building predictive models, data visualization and uncover patterns that guide strategic decisions across industries like finance, healthcare, and marketing in the region’s only on-campus offering in the field.
 You’ll develop strong technical skills in Python, R, and machine learning techniques such as neural networks and large language models essential tools in the new business economy.
 This program emphasizes extracting meaningful insights, preparing you for careers in various growing industries or advanced graduate programs.

 Potential careers